The Automatic Millionaire, by David Bach

 THE SLEEP WELL AT NIGHT FACTOR

-David discusses the importance of creating an emergency fund to cover our monthly expenses for “x” months in case we lose our job, because “stuff happens”.
-It is up to use to choose the right “x” amount of money to make us feel save and sleep well: it could be 3 months to 12 months’ worth of expenses.
+David discusses the importance of creating an emergency fund to cover our monthly expenses for “x” months in case we lose our job because “stuff happens”.
+It is up to us to choose the right “x” amount of money to make us feel safe and sleep well: it could be three months to 12 months’ worth of expenses.
 This cushion can give us the freedom to make decisions about our life.
-This cushion must be easily accessible (easy to get the cash if needed) but also provide some interests.
+This cushion must be easily accessible (easy to get the cash if needed) and provide some interest.
 As such, it is ideal to select money market accounts or high yields deposits accounts.

 BUY A HOME AND PAY IT OFF

-The author promotes home ownership as long as we pay for that automatically so we can be debt-free before we are too old to enjoy it.
+The author promotes homeownership as long as we pay for that automatically to be debt-free before we are too old to enjoy it.
 He is adamant about it: we cannot get rich renting.
 Landlords get rich, renters stay poor.
-“Many people don’t realize that the same amount of money they spend on rent today could buy them a home tomorrow”.
+“Many people don’t realise that the same amount of money spent on rent today could buy them a home tomorrow”.

-Over the long term, owning a home is a great investment and also provides a great sense of security.
-For David “we are not in the game of building wealth until we own some real estate”.
+Over the long term, owning a home is a great investment and provides a sense of security.
+For David, “we are not in the game of building wealth until we own some real estate”.